 Plus, Dark Chocolate Lowers the Risk of Cardiometabolic Disorders

-British researchers in Paris performed a meta-analysis of seven previous studies, releasing their findings in August in the British Medical Journal.
+British researchers in Paris performed a meta-analysis of seven previous studies, releasing their findings in the British Medical Journal.
 What they found is that higher dark chocolate intake is associated with a lower risk of developing cardiometabolic disorders—which is a combination of risk factors that can lead to both heart disease and diabetes.
 So, once again there's proof that the benefits of dark chocolate can be a vital part of a heart-healthy diet.

 The studies they reviewed were not limited to dark chocolate intake, but chocolate in any form: chocolate drinks, snacks, biscuits, candy and nutritional supplements whether milk, white, dark, or semisweet.
 What they found is that in five of the seven studies, higher chocolate consumption was linked with a 37% reduction in cardiovascular disease and a 29% reduction in strokes.